-Jenna Campagna is a registered nurse, patient advocate and an excellent resource for all mesothelioma patients.
+Karen Ritter is our registered nurse, patient advocate and an excellent resource for all mesothelioma patients.
 She can help you find a clinical trial that suits your disease and where you live.
 Email her at email@example.com for information on the studies still accepting participants.

 - Opdivo Approved for Supplemental Applications for Expanded Indications of Malignant Pleural Mesothelioma and Adjuvant Treatment of Melanoma, Change in Dosage and Administration (D&A) of Single Dosing Regimen, and Expanded Indication of Renal Cell Carcinoma in Opdivo and Yervoy Combination Therapy.
 Ono Pharmaceutical Co.
 Retrieved from: https://www.ono.co.jp/eng/news/pdf/sm_cn180821.pdf.
 Accessed: 07/19/19.

 - Immune checkpoint inhibitors to treat cancer.
 American Cancer Society.
 Retrieved from: https://www.cancer.org/treatment/treatments-and-side-effects/treatment-types/immunotherapy/immune-checkpoint-inhibitors.html.
 Accessed: 07/19/19.

 - How Does OPDIVO® Work With My Immune System?.
 Opdivo.
 Retrieved from: https://www.opdivo.com/about-opdivo/how-opdivo-works.
 Accessed: 07/19/19.